 FarmDESIGN is useful where users want to help smallholder farmers to meet many simultaneous needs.
 Smallholders, despite their contribution to food production, are nutritionally vulnerable and score poorly on health indicators related to nutrition and dietary diversity.
 The paradox that these smallholders play a vital role in global food provisioning while simultaneously falling short of meeting their own nutritional needs grounds the argument that these smallholders should be the primary target of innovations to sustainably increase production, improve diets, and improve livelihoods.

-Using the expanded FarmDESIGN model with two farm households in Vietnam, we found that the household budget, labour, and nutrition modules extended the model's usefulness by allowing us to identify and explain trade-offs and synergies between resource allocation and farm household objectives.
-Our results indicated that several trade-offs exist between different household objectives on the two modelled farms, providing a micro-scale perspective into the insights of Kanter et al. (2018), who synthesized trade-offs at multiple spatial scales.
+Using an expanded FarmDESIGN model with two farm households in Vietnam, researchers found that the household budget, labour, and nutrition modules extended the model's usefulness by allowing researchers to identify and explain trade-offs and synergies between resource allocation and farm household objectives.
+Results indicate that several trade-offs exist between different household objectives on the two modelled farms, providing a micro-scale perspective into the insights of Kanter et al. (2018), who synthesized trade-offs at multiple spatial scales.
 These results suggest specific nuances that need considering when examining trade-offs and synergies at the farm–household scale.
 They also show that interactions between different components of the farm household may affect labour requirements and food availability.